At a glance

 Visit the nearby archaeological site of Chirand and on to the confluence with the Gaghra.
 Sail to the confluence with the Manek past the busy river port of Doriganj and on to see the small yet splendid Moghul tomb at Maner.
 If open, in afternoon visit the famous Patna museums with their collections of early Buddhist artifacts.

-Travel by early morning train to Bodh Gaya and on arrival visit a hotel for breakfast then all morning explore this UNESCO world heritage site arranged around the Maha Bodhi temple where the Lord Buddha attained enlightenment in the 5th century BC.
-This is a global centre of pilgrimage for Buddhists of all denominations and it is fascinating to tour the many monasteries around all built in various national styles – Tibetan, Burmese, Thai, Japanese, etc. After lunch at the hotel we go by coach to the archaeological site of Nalanda, the great 5th century Buddhist university.
-Return by coach to meet the ship that has moved downstream to Barh.
+Early this morning board the Jan Shatabdi Express train to Bodh Gaya, a UNESCO World Heritage Site arranged around the Maha Bodhi temple where the Lord Buddha attained enlightenment in the 5th century BC.
+Spend time exploring this global centre of pilgrimage for Buddhists of all denominations and admire the many monasteries built in various national styles – Tibetan, Burmese, Thai, Japanese, etc. Later journey to the archaeological site of Nalanda, the great 5th century Buddhist university.
+Discover the monumental red brick walls and stupas standing on the site of what was the longest running university in Indian history.
+Immerse yourself in the tranquil surrounds of this UNESCO World Heritage Site which is thought to have accommodated over 10,000 students and hosted Buddha Siddhartha himself.
+Drive to Barh, approximately 60kms and board the ship that has moved through the day.

 Stop at Mokama, once home to Jim Corbett the naturalist and protector of the Indian tigers.
 Munger is now a large and industrialised city but has an interesting history with a Mughal fort and an East India Company cemetery.
 Visit the famous Bihar School of Yoga founded in 1964 by Satyananda Saraswati.